How to Start a MedTech Startup in Israel: A Complete Founder's Guide

 Incorporate and build founding team

-Israeli incorporation: 3-7 days, ~$300-450.
+Israeli incorporation: days to weeks, ~scope tailored.
 Founding team should include a clinical co-founder (MD) or clinical advisor from day 1.

 Secure non-dilutive funding